 - Knowledgeable – Being knowledgeable about what you do builds trust and authority.
 It is needed to produce a good design outcome.

 - Focus on users – Focus on users will produce good user experience.
-Google loves that and it builds clientele base.
+Google loves that and it builds a clientele base.

-- Aesthetically Pleasing Design – Look and feel of the website does not only help in retaining the user on the website, it also build trust and credibility which are two essential components of Google's quality rater guidelines.
+- Aesthetically Pleasing Design – Look and feel of the website does not only help in retaining the user on the website, it also builds trust and credibility which are two essential components of Google's quality rater guidelines.

 - SEO knowledge – A good design can be obscured by poor SEO.
 A designer should build websites with human visitors and SEO in mind.